currenttech/react-exercise/README.md

 # find-rep-api
-Super simple api to get results from http://whoismyrepresentative.com/api
+A Simple api to get results from http://whoismyrepresentative.com/api

+## Goal

+* Build a React application that utilizes both endpoints found below
+* Email your completed project link to `craig.andersen@current.tech`

 # Installation